Datapolitan-Projects/kickoff-meeting/content.md

 ---

 # "Less than Success" Exercise
+--

+Think of what would make you feel we'd missed the mark on this project or uncomfortable with the result.
+What are the things that come to mind?
+--

++ Take 2 mins and come up with words or phrases that describe what that is for you --

++ Write them on the Post-It Notes and be ready to discuss

 ---

 # Goal Crafting
+--

+How do we best achieve our desired outcome while managing the challenges (the "less than success")?
+--

++ Take 2 mins and come up with words or phrases that describe what that process should look like --

++ Write them on the Post-It Notes and be ready to discuss

 ---

 # Timeline and Logistics Review
+--

++ **22 March** (Week 1): Project Kickoff
+--

++ **23 March - 7 April** (Weeks 2-3): Current project research, documentation, and interview preparation
+--

++ **10 April - 28 April** (Weeks 4-6): Interviewing and Interview Summary Report Drafting
+--

++ **1 May - 26 May** (Weeks 7-10): Toolkit Manual drafting and finalization

 ---

 # Check-in/Check-out
+--

++ 1 thing you're thinking
+--

++ 1 thing you're feeling

 ---

+class:center, middle
 # Final Thought

 ---
+exclude: true
 # Contact Information
 + [Email me](mailto:richard[at]datapolitan[dot]com)
 + Check out [my website](https://wwww.datapolitan.com)